ἀποτρέπου

 be turning yourself away

-Morphological NotesVerb; present tense (ongoing aspect), middle voice (reflexive/self-involved), imperative mood (command), 2nd person singular.
+Morphological NotesVerb; present tense (ongoing), middle voice (reflexive/self-involved), imperative mood (command), 2nd person singular.

-Rendering RationaleThe verb ἀποτρέπω combines ἀπό (away from) with τρέπω (to turn), conveying the idea of turning away or deflecting.
-The present middle imperative, second person singular, calls for an ongoing or habitual action performed with self-involvement, hence “be turning yourself away,” reflecting both the continuous aspect and the reflexive force of the middle voice.
+Rendering RationaleThe present middle imperative, second person singular, calls for an ongoing or habitual action performed with reflexive force.
+"Be turning yourself away" preserves both the continuous aspect of the present tense and the self-directed nuance of the middle voice.

 View full lexicon entry for G665 →